Helping Christians with Porn Addictions

 Other Catholic organizations have online or in-person counseling for both men and women with porn addiction.
 These include:

 In addition, many parishes have their own programs.
-If you want something local or in-person, contact your diocese or parish priest.
+If you want something local or in person, contact your diocese, parish priest, or pastor.

 Final Thoughts

-Pornography hurts.
-It hurts individuals.
-It hurts relationships.
-It hurts families.
+Pornography hurts individuals, relationships, and families.
 And it hurts our relationship with God.
 Christians are not immune to the temptations of the world.
 In fact, some might say we are even more prone to temptation, as the devil seeks out those who are close to God in an attempt to ruin the relationship.

 Christ taught us that “a thief comes only to steal and slaughter and destroy” but that He “came so that [we] might have life and have it more abundantly” (John 10.10).